-Pumpkin seeds do contain omega-6 fatty acids, but in their inactive linoleic acid (LA) form.
-To convert these into anti-inflammatory gamma-linolenic acid (GLA), you’ll need plenty of cofactors like vitamin C, zinc, magnesium, and vitamin B6.
+Pumpkin seeds contain omega-6 fatty acids but in their inactive linoleic acid (LA) form.
+To convert these into anti-inflammatory gamma-linolenic acid (GLA), you’ll need plenty of cofactors like vitamin C, zinc, magnesium, and vitamin B6[*].

 Roasted Pumpkin Seeds

-Freshly roasted pumpkin seeds delicious, nutty, and easy to prepare at home.
+Freshly roasted pumpkin seeds are delicious, nutty, and easy to prepare at home.

-Take your raw, unshelled pumpkin seeds and mix with sea salt and a dash of cayenne pepper.
+- Take raw, unshelled pumpkin seeds and mix with sea salt and a dash of cayenne pepper.

 Crunchy Keto Rosemary Crackers

-This pumpkin seed recipe is a perfect solution for when you’re craving crackers, but want to stay in ketosis.
-With a total of 35 minutes prep time, this recipe blends olive oil with rosemary and garlic to bring out a satisfying, savory nutrition profile.
-Get the recipe here.
+This recipe for crunchy keto rosemary crackers is a perfect snack when you’re craving crackers but want to stay in ketosis.
+With a total of 35 minutes prep time, this recipe blends olive oil with rosemary and garlic to bring out a satisfying and savory nutrition profile.

-It’s difficult to find foods with a satisfying crunch when you’re on a low-carb or ketogenic diet.
+It can be difficult to find foods with a satisfying crunchiness when you’re on a low-carb or ketogenic diet.

-Roasted pumpkin seeds can be a great way to provide that crunch, plus a nutty, deliciously umami taste that goes well on everything from salads to soups and keto oatmeal.
+Roasted pumpkin seeds can be a great way to provide that crunch with a nutty, delicious taste that you can sprinkle on top of everything from salads to soups or keto oatmeal.

 Pumpkin seeds are gluten-free and vegan.
 They pack a lot of nutrition, are easy to find at most stores, and are fairly inexpensive.
 You can also use them when you roast your own pumpkin or squash at home.

 As long as you’re tracking your macros, the carbs in pumpkin seeds can fit within your keto lifestyle.